Q: What is Amazon Kinesis Data Streams?

 There are two ways to change the throughput of your data stream.
 You can use the UpdateShardCount API or the AWS Management Console to scale the number of shards in a data stream, or you can change the throughput of an Amazon Kinesis data stream by adjusting the number of shards within the data stream (resharding).

-Q: How long does it take to change the throughput of my Amazon Kinesis data stream using UpdateShardCount or the AWS Management Console?
+Q: How long does it take to change the throughput of my Amazon Kinesis data stream running in provisioned mode using UpdateShardCount or the AWS Management Console?

 Typical scaling requests should take a few minutes to complete.
 Larger scaling requests will take longer than smaller ones.

-Q: Does Amazon Kinesis Data Streams remain available when I change the throughput of my Amazon Kinesis data stream using UpdateShardCount or via resharding?
+Q: Does Amazon Kinesis Data Streams remain available when I change the throughput of my Kinesis data stream in provisioned mode or when the scaling happens automatically in on-demand mode?

 Yes.
-You can continue adding data to and reading data from your Amazon Kinesis data stream while you use UpdateShardCount or reshard to change the throughput of the data stream.
+You can continue adding data to and reading data from your Kinesis data stream while you use UpdateShardCount or reshard to change the throughput of the data stream or when Kinesis Data Streams does it automatically in on-demand mode.

 Q: How do I monitor the operations and performance of my Amazon Kinesis data stream?